 Never the Twain Shall Meet?

-Treasury should address the complete disjoint between what financial institutions are asked to report, what they do report, and our national illicit finance priorities.
+Treasury should address the complete disjoint between what financial institutions are asked to report on SARs, what they do report, and our national illicit finance priorities.

 The 2020 National Strategy for Combating Terrorist and Other Illicit Financing (‘National Strategy’) was prepared by the Treasury Department in consultation with a variety of other federal agencies to inform how the public and private sectors should prioritize and respond to the challenges posed by illicit finance: